This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - 1–2 tablespoons avocado oil (sub: olive oil)

 - 1/2 teaspoon salt, plus more to taste

 - 1/4 teaspoon pepper, plus more to taste)

 - Lemon wedges, for serving (optional)

 - Preheat your grill or grill pan to medium to medium-high heat.
-(You should be able to hold your hand about 5 inches above it for 3-4 seconds.)
+(When it’s ready, you should be able to hold your hand about 5 inches above it for 3-4 seconds.)

 - In a baking dish or bowl, toss the asparagus with enough oil to coat the stalks.
-Season with the salt and pepper lightly and toss again.
+Season with the salt and pepper and toss again.

 - Using tongs, place the asparagus directly on the grill.
-Cook for 5-7 minutes, turning a few times to evenly char the stalks.
+Cook for 4-7 minutes, turning a few times to evenly char the stalks.
 Remove while they are crisp-tender.
 Keep in mind that thinner stalks will cook faster.
 (Tip: To check for doneness, prick with a fork.
 Asparagus should be crisp-tender.
 It will continue cooking even when removed from the oven, so don’t overcook.)

-- Season with more salt and pepper, if desired.
+- Taste and season with more salt and pepper, if desired.
 Serve with a squeeze of lemon (optional) and freshly grated Parmesan cheese (optional).